Protecting Real Estate Through The Divorce Process

 Dividing Income-Generating Real Estate Assets

 A real estate portfolio that includes investment real estate and rental real estate can generate substantial income, making it a key element of divorce property division.
-As a certified family relations law specialist, our lead attorney, Zachary D. Smith is skilled at identifying, characterizing, valuing and dividing a wide range of income-generating real estate assets.
+As a certified family relations law specialist, our attorney, Zachary D. Smith, is skilled at identifying, characterizing, valuing and dividing a wide range of income-generating real estate assets.

 Does your portfolio include one or more residential rental properties?
 Perhaps you own single-family homes and apartment buildings throughout Ohio or even in other states.
 Does your portfolio include commercial rental properties like shopping centers in the suburbs or office buildings in downtown Cincinnati?
 Maybe you own agricultural land that you rent, land with leased mineral rights or something else.
 Our experience means we can handle even the most complex scenarios.